 1. Be proud.

 The main goal of the self-evaluation is to highlight your accomplishments and recollect milestones in your professional development.
 A good self-assessment should point to specific tasks and projects that highlight their best work.
-When describing those accomplishments, employees should be sure to emphasize the impact each of those achievements had on the business as a whole to emphasize their value to the company.
+When describing those accomplishments, employees should emphasize the impact those achievements had on the business as a whole to emphasize their value to the company.

 2. Be honest and critical.